 There are a ton of watches out there with screens for kids.
 But while they may measure daily steps and shoot videos, some watches don’t give kids or parents the means to actually talk to or text each other.
 The watches on our list have touchscreens that are easy to navigate, and let adults and children stay in touch.
 Which is the entire point.

 Angel Watch knows that while your child isn't ready for his or her first smartphone, as a parent, you sure could appreciate some of its features.
-Children can call and receive audio and HD video calls from a phone book of numbers that you yourself control.
+Children can call and receive audio and HD video calls from a phone book of numbers that you yourself control via a dedicated phone number and wireless service.
 It also includes multi-source location tracking with geo-fencing, out-of-bounds alerts, and a one-touch SOS button.
 Even better: No social media.
 Service is $10 a month.

 Moochies is, first and foremost, a wrist-mounted smartphone, but then it curtails the function through its own software.
 Via its app, you control the features and functions, including voice calling, alarms and reminders, GPS tracking, safe zones, and SOS.
 It's also waterproof for kids who play hard.
 An included camera is nice.
 Service is $10, with no contract required.